 The Erasmus University Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science and Erasmus University Rotterdam.
 The scholarship is meant for international students from outside the European Economic Area (EEA) who want to pursue a bachelor or master degree in the Netherlands.
 The EEA consists of the EU countries and Iceland, Liechtenstein and Norway and students from these countries thus cannot apply.
 The scholarship amounts to € 10.000.

-The Erasmus University Holland Scholarship is not applicable to current ESE pre-master or master students.
+The Erasmus University Holland Scholarship is not applicable to current ESE master students.

 In order to qualify for financial support under the provision of an Erasmus University Holland Scholarship, an applicant:

 - Must be a national of a country that is not part of the European Economic Area (EEA).

 - Must have never been enrolled before as a full degree student at an educational institution in the Netherlands.
 However, it is allowed that a student has followed a pre-master programme before at the Erasmus School of Economics and is going to pursue a master programme at the Erasmus School of Economics in the academic year 2023-2024.

 - Must be admitted to one of the following programmes*:

 - Must have registered for one of the above-mentioned master programmes at Erasmus School of Economics in Studielink, as well as having submitted the application documents in the EUR Application Portal before 1 March (current ESE pre-master students can contact us for their application procedure) in order to be considered for the scholarship.

 - Must have achieved excellent study results during his/her previous bachelor programme, and if applicable, during the pre-master programme.
 This means an average final result of at least grade 8.0 on a grading scale of 1-10.